Overview

 Students who successfully complete the accredited program with an accumulative average of 70% or better in the trade subjects and level for which the program was accredited, gain employment and register as an apprentice within two years of graduating, will receive credit for Level 1 in-school technical training and 900 hours in the Automotive Service Technician Apprenticeship program.

-Assiniboine has a number of agreements with other colleges, universities and professional organizations, making it possible for students to apply credit taken at Assiniboine to programs at other institutions.
-For up-to-date information on agreements, visit the Articulation Agreements page.
+Assiniboine has a number of agreements with other colleges, universities and professional organizations, making it possible to apply credit taken at Assiniboine to programs at other institutions.
+For information on agreements, see Articulation Agreements.

 Tools & Supplies

 Our classrooms, labs and shops are equipped with the necessary equipment that you need to make the most of your experience.
 However, there are some tools and supplies that you will need to purchase for personal use to help you with your studies.
 Much of what you purchase you’ll be able to use after you graduate and begin your career.
-Tool and supply lists are available from the school office 30 days prior to the start date of the program.

 Students are advised not to purchase tools until the second week of school.
 The School of Trades & Technology holds a Tool Fair during this week where students meet with various suppliers and purchase tools at reduced costs.